|

 Library Exchange Labs SCONUL is introducing a new initiative to allow members to come together, network and share challenges, opportunities and experiences or simply to connect with people with similar priorities via a set of three library surgeries.
 Each session will have a facilitator.

-We will be holding surgeries on:
+We will be holding discussions on:

 - Digital transformation and managing legacy technology